ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Additional Details of Dataset Pipeline

-\paragraph{Generating queries from survey sections.} We extract a date cutoff~\datecutoff from each section's article metadata, and we use \gptfouronemini to parse the section content into a discourse tree to generate an initial query and initial reference answer \queryanswerinitialtuple from the parsed representation and the date cutoff~\datecutoff.
+\paragraph{Generating queries from survey sections.} We extract a date cutoff~\datecutoff from each section's article metadata, and we use \pipelinemodel to parse the section content into a hierarchical summary to generate an initial query and initial reference answer \queryanswerinitialtuple.
+To select high quality queries, all queries (total $=$ \statsectionsmincitation, yield $=$ \statqueriestruncated) are filtered: